5 Questions to Ask Your Urgent Care Doctor

 Do I need to follow up with the urgent care doctor or my primary care physician?

-Your follow up care will be determined by the doctor that sees you in the urgent care.
+Your follow-up care will be determined by the doctor who sees you in urgent care.
 They will let you know if you need to come back and follow up with them, or if you should follow up with your primary care physician.
-If the urgent care doctor refers you for additional testing to be completed right away, they may ask you to come back to the urgent care for your follow up immediately following your tests to ensure that your treatment is completed.
-Otherwise, if there isn’t a need for immediate follow up, they will most often refer you back to your primary care physician and provide you with a timeline in which to complete your follow up.
-The urgent care center will ensure that your records from your visit, along with any bloodwork or x-rays that were completed, are forwarded on to your doctor to include with the rest of your medical records.
+If the urgent care doctor refers you for additional testing to be completed right away, they may ask you to come back to the urgent care for your follow-up immediately following your tests to ensure that your treatment is completed.
+Otherwise, if there isn’t a need for immediate follow-up, they will most often refer you back to your primary care physician and provide you with a timeline in which to complete your follow-up.
+The urgent care center will ensure that your records from your visit, along with any bloodwork or x-rays that were completed, are forwarded to your doctor to include with the rest of your medical records.

-We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Cypress CA, Stanton CA, Garden Grove CA, Fullerton CA, Placentia CA, and Olive CA. Looking forward to serve you!
+We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
+For more information, contact us or schedule an appointment online.
+We serve patients from Anaheim CA, Buena Park CA, La Palma CA, Cerritos CA, Placentia CA, Stanton CA, and surrounding areas.
+Looking forward to serve you!